Reddit is making sitewide protests basically impossible

 For many of the "supermods", they are powered by ideology.

-• downrightmike 7 hours ago ago
+• downrightmike a month ago ago

 "Moderators will now have to submit a request if they want to switch their subreddit from public to private.
 Thousands of subreddits went private as part of last year’s protests."